 - Students will be placed in groups of 10-12 peers and mentored by industry leaders and/or college students in their Junior or Senior year.

 - U.S. students will earn two (2) elective college credits from Renton Technical College.
-Classes will be taught for Professor Steven McKinnon in Business, Leadership & Teamwork.
+Classes will be taught by Professor Steven McKinnon in Business, Leadership, and Teamwork.

 - Inspiring speakers will motivate and impart vital knowledge multiple times a day during the program.